 - Follow your child’s interests.
 Gifted children who aren’t challenged can often become undermotivated and turned off of learning altogether.
 An underachieving child can spend more time arguing with parents about homeschool than actually learning.
 By tapping into your child’s interests and focusing their learning in that direction, you can stimulate their motivation to learn.

 - Find mentors for your child.
 Is your child interested in programming, but you don’t know your way in and around technology?
 Find someone they can learn from.
 A computer-engineer friend might be willing to meet with your daughter on the weekends to talk and play around with computers.

 - Fill up the house with resources.
 Books, computers, DVDs, streaming video subscriptions, toys that inspire creativity, etc. all provide outlets for learning and thinking.
 It’s important to bring your gifted child up in a resource-rich environment and encourage him to become a lifelong learner.

 By tapping into your gifted child’s interests and strengths, you’ll motivate him or her to keep moving forward, and you can work on weaknesses within the framework of strengths.

-Remember that you’re not alone (we have a whole community of parents like you on FB that you’re welcome to join), and that gifted kids have special parenting and academic needs.
+Remember that you’re not alone and that gifted kids have special parenting and academic needs.
 Your child can and will learn, and you will be able to nurture his or her unique abilities.